0tomhoyt/ib2_c02/README.md

 # ib2_c02
-the ib2c02.zip file is java code ----  User Interface the Final code.py is for raspberry pi  ---- Hard Ware Side
+The ib2c02.zip file is java code ----  User Interface.
+The Final code.py is for raspberry pi  ---- Hard Ware Side